Porsche 911 (964)

-The Porsche 964 is the company's internal name for the Porsche 911 manufactured and sold between 1989 and 1994.
+The Porsche 964 is a model of the Porsche 911 sports car manufactured and sold between 1989 and 1994.
 Designed by Benjamin Dimson through January 1986, it featured significant styling revisions over previous 911 models, most prominently the more integrated bumpers.
-It was the first car to be offered with Porsche's Tiptronic automatic transmission and all wheel drive as options.
+It was the first car to be offered with Porsche's Tiptronic automatic transmission and all-wheel drive as options.

 Name

 Type 964 ("nine-sixty-four", or "nine-six-four") is Porsche's internal code name for the 911 Carrera 2 and 911 Carrera 4 models, which were badged simply as "Carrera 2" and "Carrera 4".
 "964" is used by automotive publications and enthusiasts to distinguish them from other generations of the Carrera.